Two repos, one goal !

 If you have already been exposed to Object-Oriented Programing, the core.dashboards_store repo is the parent class providing overridable methods, and the cssXX.dashboards_store repo is the child class, that might want to override some of the parent's methods.

-You will ALWAYS need two repos to work with the core_dashboards_store.
-The core.dashboards_store containing everything that is shared between the schoolboards, and your own custom cssXX.dashboards_store implementing what can't be shared, such as the way to identify students enrolled in an adapted program.
+core.dashboards_store containing everything that is shared between the schoolboards, and your own custom cssXX.dashboards_store implementing what can't be shared, such as the way to identify students enrolled in an adapted program.cssXX.dashboards_store repo.
+The core.dashboards_store repo schould never be modified as it is shared between all the schoolboards.Cloning the repo

-1. Create a Poetry / Virtualenv from the Core.
+Poetry / Virtualenvfrom the Core.
 This will install every Python packages you need, including DBT.

 cd core.dashboards_store

-poetry env activate && poetry install --no-root # The --no-root might not be needed, depending of your Poetry's version [#38](https://github.com/Sciance-Inc/core.dashboards_store/issues/38)
+poetry install --no-root # The --no-root might not be needed, depending of your Poetry's version [#38](https://github.com/Sciance-Inc/core.dashboards_store/issues/38)- Bootstrap a new

 cd ../